 Everyone is scared of surfing

-Whether struggling with white water or paddling out alone at a new reef break.
+Whether struggling with white water or paddling out at your first reef break.
 As surfers, when we beat one challenge, there’s another waiting; bigger and scarier, all the way up to the top.
 Even the best in the world have demons to face.

 This is especially true if, like me, you’re starting your journey into surfing at an older age.
 Kids are fearless, so unlike us, anyone who started young would have dealt with a lot of the stuff we’re facing now as immortals.

 On top of that, there’s a “road rage” mentality to surfing.
-People so invested in the sport that they’ll try to scare you off.
-Sadly seen with localism when you’re actually surfing and in shark infested forums online.
-Top tip: Ignore these self righteous herberts.
+Some people are so invested in the sport that they’ll try to scare you off.
+Sadly seen with localism when you’re actually surfing and in shark-infested forums online.
+Top tip: Ignore these self-righteous herberts.

 Hard truths about surfing